Rajōmon: Rashōmon in Kyoto (Heian-kyō)

 The Rashōmon in Kyoto was the grander of the two city gates built during the Heian period (794–1185).
 Built in 789, it was 106 ft wide by 26 ft high, with a 75 ft stone wall and topped by a ridge-pole.
-By the 12th century, it had fallen into disrepair and became an unsavory place, with a reputation as a hideout for thieves and other such characters.
+By the 12th century, it had fallen into disrepair and become an unsavory place, with a reputation as a hideout for thieves and other such characters.
 People would abandon corpses and unwanted babies at the gate.

-The ruined gate is the central setting—and provides the title—for Ryūnosuke Akutagawa's short story "Rashōmon" and hence for Akira Kurosawa's 1950 film.
+The ruined gate is the central setting—and provides the title—for Ryūnosuke Akutagawa's short story "Rashōmon," and hence for Akira Kurosawa's 1950 film of the same name.
 Akutagawa's use of the gate was deliberately symbolic, with the gate's ruined state representing the moral and physical decay of Japanese civilization and culture.
 According to one legend, it was inhabited by the demon Ibaraki Dōji.

 Not one foundation stone of the gate remains today.
-A stone pillar marks the place where it once stood, just northeast of the intersection of Kujō street and Senbon Street or Senbon Avenue (千本通, Senbon Dōri) (formerly Suzaku street), a short walk west from the Heian-period temple Tō-ji.
-This stretch of Kujō is designated Route 171, and is just west of Route 1.
+A stone pillar marks the place where it once stood, just northeast of the intersection of Kujō Street and Senbon Street or Senbon Avenue (千本通, Senbon Dōri) (formerly Suzaku Street), a short walk west from the Heian-period temple Tō-ji.
+This stretch of Kujō is designated Route 171 and is just west of Route 1.
 A wooden sign written in Japanese and English explains the history and significance of the gate.
-The site is behind an undistinguished shop on Kujō street, and sits directly next to a small playground.
+The site is behind an undistinguished shop on Kujō Street, and sits directly next to a small playground.
 Though a nearby bus stop is named Rajōmon, those unfamiliar with the area are likely to miss the Rashōmon site.